Alowree/pangu-markdown/README.md

 This code is a Visual Studio Code (VSCode) extension for formatting Markdown documents, specifically for handling Chinese characters and punctuation.
 The original extension is named "Pangu-Markdown" and available in Marketplace. `extension.js` in this repository is a rewrite by Alowree Xu.

 ## What does this do?
-If you are a developer of VS Code extensions, sometimes editing other's extension code to suit your own workflow...

-Here's a breakdown of what the code does:
+If you are a developer of VS Code extensions, sometimes editing other's extension code to suit your own workflow, here's a breakdown of what the code does:

 - `activate(context)`: This function is called when the extension is activated.
 It registers a command `pangu.format` that can be called by the user to format the current document.
 It also stars a `Watcher` that listens for the `onWillSaveTextDocument` event to automatically format the document before saving, if the `auto_format_on_save` configuration is set to `true`.